Reuben-Brewer/Phidgets1xRelayREL2001_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_Phidgets1xRelayREL2001_ReubenPython2and3Class.txt

 Phidgets1xRelayREL2001_ReubenPython2and3Class

 Wrapper (including ability to hook to Tkinter GUI) to control Phidgets 1-relay controller REL2001 (VINT).
+Under the hood, the REL2001 (as well as other relay Phidgets) are simply controlling Phidget's DigitalOutput() objects, so this same code can control other single-DigitalOutput Phidget devices like the Power Plug Phidget (ID: PSU1000_0, https://www.phidgets.com/?tier=3&catid=46&pcid=39&prodid=1142).

 From Phidgets' website:
 "The REL2002 is a simple, easy to use, mechanical relay.